inidun/Project-PM-minutes-and-notes/Source_PM_1_Proceedings.md

 __Technical information__
+We have all the Proceedings texts except for one (1976).
+B wrote to Eng S. on 23 Aug 2021 to ask about this.
+  * SEE Proceedings_metadata_edited (stored on Github) for current overview of which we have, curating status, page numbers, etc.

 The texts of the Proceedings are available through UNESDOC from 1953 (second extraordinary session).
 Some of these are in PDF form.
 A few are presented on the UNESDOC interface in OCR’ed form.
 These come with a warning text (repeated on every page): “Optical Character Recognition (OCR) document.
 WARNING!
 Spelling errors might subsist.
 In order to accessto the original document in image form, click on "Original" button on 1st page”.
 [But the “original” button does not always work!].
 See information on how texts appear in UNESDOC in our list (“Proceedings access overview”)
 …
 NOTES on specific volumes